 Frequently Asked Questions

-The word “psychedelic” is a broad umbrella term for a diverse category of natural and synthetic substances.
+“Psychedelic” is a broad umbrella term for a diverse range of natural and synthetic substances.
 Examples of common psychedelics include:

 • LSD (lysergic acid diethylamide)